 Air Force Dormitories

 The Dormitory Reception Center (DRC) staff assigns and terminates rooms for single unaccompanied E1 - E4 (under three years of service) personnel.
 The Unaccompanied Personnel Housing (UPH) is centrally managed at Ramstein in Bldg.
-2413, room 175.
+2108.
 Telephone: DSN 480-DORM (3676).
 Dormitories are managed under Consolidated Dormitory Management (CDM) and space is allocated to each organization to house personnel to ensure unit integrity.

 BAH Waiting List